\

 The AFRC engaged in mass recruitment and the abduction of civilians.
 Eventually, it had 2,000 fighters armed with AK-47s, machine guns, rocket-propelled grenades, and heavy mortars.
 The AFRC blazed a trail of destruction and atrocities, forcing ECOMOG troops to pull back from major towns in the northern region.
 The RUF, with arms reportedly provided by Charles Taylor in Liberia and Blaise Campaoré in Burkina Faso, raced through Kono and Makeni and on to Freetown.
 The RUF then joined the AFRC, using thousands of civilians as human shields, in reentering Freetown on January 6, 1999.

-8 According to the Commission, it “. . . quickly evolved into one of the most concentrated spates of human rights abuse and atrocities against civilians perpetrated by any group or groups during the entire history of the conflict.”
+The government and ECOMOG misjudged the scale and intensity of the attack, with horrendous consequences for the city.8 According to the Commission, it “. . . quickly evolved into one of the most concentrated spates of human rights abuse and atrocities against civilians perpetrated by any group or groups during the entire history of the conflict.”
 ECOMOG, replenished by fresh battalions from Nigeria and supported by the Kamajors, succeeded in pushing AFRC and RUF combatants out of the city, but the retreating combatants left a horrific trail of mutilation, death, and destruction of government and private property.

 By May 1999, the financial and human cost of counterinsurgency operations had also become burdensome for Guinea, Ghana, and Nigeria, the main contributors to ECOMOG.
-Over 800 ECOMOG troops (mostly Nigerian) had been killed, and the operation was costing Nigeria $1 million a day.
+Over 800 ECOMOG troops (mostly Nigerian) had been killed, and the operation was costing Nigeria $1 million a day.9 Since it had become painfully obvious that the conflict could not be resolved by military force, international pressure mounted on the Kabbah government to recognize the RUF and negotiate with Sankoh.

 By then it had become painfully obvious that the conflict could not be resolved by military force, international pressure mounted on the Kabbah government to recognize the RUF and negotiate with Sankoh.
 This resulted in the the Lomé Peace Accord.

 The accord called for deployment of a peace keeping force comprising ECOMOG and UNAMSIL (the United Nations peacekeeping mission) to oversee the peace process.
 Having failed to learn the lessons from the genocide in Bosnia, the United Nations placed an Indian general in charge of the African UNAMSIL troops.
-Not able to win the loyalty of his troops or his officers, the general struggled.
+Not able to win the loyalty of his troops or his officers, the general struggled.10 The general and his deputy were in open conflict.
+The civilian SRSG was intervening in military decisions.
+On May 6, 2000, the RUF exploited the confusion, by kidnapping and disarming 498 UN peace- keepers.
+The next day, the RUF shot down a UN helicopter.

 The British government ordered a non-combatant evacuation operation (NEO) to rescue British citizens and officials trapped in Sierra Leone.
 What started as a NEO developed into something that had all the characteristics of a small to medium-scale war-fighting operation.
 When the British troop came under fire they found themselves de facto closely involved with the direction of a campaign at the operational level.
 These developments were not directed by London.
 Orders had been to do a NEO and ‘get out’.
 It was individuals on the ground that transformed the rules of engagement and gained support of political leaders back in London, “cutting out all the layers in between”.

 Support came from the highest level of Government, including Number 10, the Foreign Office, and the newly-established Department for International Development (DfID).
-The at first ad hoc twin-track operation (support to the UN on the one hand and assistance to the Government of Sierra Leone and its loyal armed groupings on the other) rapidly supplanted the evacuation exercise and soon became official UK strategy.
+The at first ad hoc twin-track operation (support to the UN on the one hand and assistance to the Government of Sierra Leone and its loyal armed groupings on the other) rapidly supplanted the evacuation exercise and soon became official UK strategy.11

-This marked a turning point.
+This marked a turning point.12

 Shortly after the UK’s decisive military action, the AFRC declared an end to its war against the government, announced its commitment to the peace accord, and begged the people’s forgiveness for the wrongs committed by the AFRC and its members.